What are the five pillars of self-care?

-It is fundamentally important, however that try to we ensure our needs are being met as humans.
-We should be prioritising our emotional and physical health to help us become the best possible versions of ourselves.
+It’s fundamentally important that try to we ensure our needs are being met as humans.
+We should be prioritising our emotional, physical health and wellbeing to help us become the best possible versions of ourselves.

 So it can be very worthwhile to probe deeper to try and gain an understanding of what areas we might be neglecting.
 And if we are, what can we do to resolve it?

 How are you feeling emotionally?
+How is your mental health?
 Are you overwhelmed, stressed, lethargic, down, close to tears?
+Do you feel anxious, depressed or flat?
 How are your relationships with others?
 Are they positive?
 Are you behaving with kindness or are you quick to snap/judge?
-Any of these factors may suggest you need to focus on your emotional wellbeing.
+Any of these factors may suggest you need to focus on your mental and emotional wellbeing.

 How is your overall health?
 Do you have any existing health conditions?
 Are you sleeping, eating well, drinking enough water and not too much alcohol?
 Are you showering, brushing your teeth, washing your clothes?
 Are you exercising?
+Do you have a preferred physical activity?
 Do you have any injuries or ailments?
 Do you have a regular routine and build in rest and relaxation?

 Do you have friends and/or family who support you when times get tough?
 Equally, do you make time for fun?
 Are you lonely?
 Is there more you could be doing to build a network?
 Are you also making enough time for other people (and not just focusing on yourself)?